What is Hierarchical Clustering in Python?

 Conclusion

 If you are still relatively new to data science, I highly recommend taking the Applied Machine Learning course.
 It is one of the most comprehensive end-to-end machine learning courses you will find anywhere.
-Hierarchical clustering is just one of a diverse range of topics we cover in the course.
+Hierarchical clustering is just one of the diverse topics we cover in the course.

 My research interests lies in the field of Machine Learning and Deep Learning.
 Possess an enthusiasm for learning new skills and technologies.